State Aid to Boston Not Keeping Pace

 State aid for Boston has declined as share of City’s total operating revenue

-The Commonwealth is not keeping pace with revenue sharing to its largest city, especially state education aid, an important driver of the state’s economy.
+The Commonwealth is not keeping pace with revenue sharing to its largest city, especially state education aid, even though the City is an important driver of the state’s economy.
 State aid for Boston in FY18 is budgeted at $440.5M, which represents an increase of $10.7M or 2.5% over FY17.
 That will help the City, but state aid represents only 7.2% of the total budget increase of $148.4M in FY18.
 The relatively flat growth of state aid since FY08 has resulted in state aid as a percent of Boston’s total General Fund revenue decreasing since FY08.
 That decline required the City to rely more on the property tax.
 In FY18, the property tax accounts for 76.6% of the total budget growth.
 With property tax growth restricted by Proposition 2½, Boston has been fortunate with the levy increases due to new growth in recent years, but this boom will not continue indefinitely.

 |% of General Fund Revenue|

 Boston’s largest state aid account is Chapter 70 education aid, which in FY18 is $217.4M, an increase of only $1.3M or 0.6%.
 The adopted School Department budget in FY18 is $1.06B, an increase of 2.8%.
 However, spending will increase by 5.8% due to the cost of the new teachers’ contract this year, with other school contracts yet to be settled.

 Unrestricted General Government Aid (UGGA) is basically the only discretionary state aid for municipalities.
 Together, Ch.70 and UGGA represent 92.3% of Boston’s total state aid and in aggregate increased by 2.1% in FY18.